pedro-gaspar/elixir-grail-diary/content/posts/2021-07-03-the-elixir-tutorial.md

 ![](https://media.giphy.com/media/l2R06HpuWmc3pnBks/giphy.gif)

-So I'm going to learn Elixir and put my knowledge to the test by teaching at the same time.
+So I'm learning Elixir and putting my knowledge to the test by teaching at the same time.

 > Learning in the open.